-Policy 602 also requires, "all program supervisors will conduct and document at least quarterly unannounced rounds of shifts with staff they are responsible to supervise, to identify and deter staff of sexual abuse and sexual harassment.
-Supervisors are prohibited from alerting staff that the supervisory rounds are occurring."
-Review of the "Unannounced Rounds Log" revealed the Program Director and Team Leads conduct an average of two rounds per month across all shifts.
 These rounds cover all shifts and appear to be in a "random" pattern, which prevents staff from predicting when these check-ins will occur.
-During the onsite debriefing this author recommended the rounds log be expanded to include additional information and that rounds be conducted during the overnight shift.
-The Program Director sent the enhanced unannounced rounds form to the auditor for review and feedback.
-The revised version provides additional direction to managers conducting these rounds by requiring them to document specific observations (i.e. Were staff ratios consistent with policy expectations?
+The unannounced rounds log requires the manager to document specific observations such as: Were staff ratios consistent with policy expectations?
 Were all doors shut and locked?
-Were there any high-risk behaviors, situations, or activities observed?).
+Were there any high-risk behaviors, situations, or activities observed?
 The auditor applauds the program for being specific and guiding staff on what to look for during these important rounds.

 The Howard Center PREA policy further support provisions in this standard by specifically addressing supervision of youth, minimum staffing requirements, unannounced rounds, and requiring all programs to have a local staffing plan.
 This policy also requires facilities to review their staffing plan at least annually to ensure staffing and supervision is adequate.
-While onsite, the auditor reviewed detailed minutes from Park Street Annual Staffing Plan review which was held on 3/01/2017.
+The auditor reviewed detailed minutes from

+Park Street Annual Staffing Plan review which was held on 7/01/2020.
 The in-depth discussion addressed all areas required by the provisions of this standard.
-These practices supported by agency policy and the fact that Park exceeds the PREA expectations regarding youth-to-staff ratio has allowed the auditor to determine Park Street "exceeds" compliance with this PREA standard.